-Enjoy some quality time outsdoors with family and friends at Sence Valley.
-Opportunities for recreation at the park include fishing on one of the lakes, a bridleway and surfaced trails which provide access for walkers, cyclists and are wheelchair.
+Enjoy some quality time outdoors with family and friends at Sence Valley.
+Activities at the park include fishing on one of the lakes, a bridleway and surfaced trails which provide access for walkers, cyclists and are wheelchair accessible.

 From 1982 to 1996 this section of Sence Valley formed part of a large opencast mining area which covered appoximately 186 hectares (460 acres).
 During this period approximately 8 million tonnes of coals was extracted from the site for use as fuel in the power industry.
 In 1996 when coal extraction had finished the soil was compacted, cultivated and a drainage system installed.
 60 hectares (150 acres) were given over to Leicestershire County Council to form the forest park and in the winter of 1998 around 98,000 trees were planted to restore the landscape that we see here today.